coldshrine/study-notes/books/radical-focus.md

 * **Intention for the week**: What are the 3-4 most important things you must get done this week toward the Objective?
 Discuss if these priorities will get you close to the OKRs.
 * **Forecast for month**: What should our team know is coming up that they can help with or prepare for?
 * **Status toward OKRs**: If you set a confidence of five out of ten, has that move up or down?
 Have a discussion about why.
+* **Health metrics**: Pick two things you want to protect as you strive toward greatness.
+What can you not afford to eff-up?
+Key relationships with customers?
+Code stability?
+Team well-being?
+Now mark when things start to go sideways and discuss it.